Flora - Autumn

 Fruit: A 4-valved capsule containing 4 dark seeds.

 Other notes: Many forms of this species have been selected for flower colour, petal colour combination, size of flower, growth habit and other attractive features.
 These forms have been propagated by cuttings to retain their features.
 A number have been registered as cultivars and have names such as “Dusky Bells”, “Fat Fred”, “Northern Belle”.
-Correa reflexa var. nummulariifolia, Roundleaf correa, is endemic to Tasmania and has small heart-shaped, hairy leaves, flowers greenish white with burgundy anthers.
-A useful ornamental plant.
-Requires part-shade or sun, tolerates dry periods and some moisture, light to heavy soils.
-Prune for shape.
-Known to hybridise with Correa alba.
+Correa reflexa is a useful ornamental plant.
+It requires part-shade or full sun in cooler locations, tolerates dry periods or much moisture and, light to heavy soils.
+Best tip pruned for shape.
+The species is known to hybridise with Correa alba.

 Dodonaea viscosa subsp. spatulata